MicrosoftDocs/power-automate-docs/articles/process-advisor-share.md

 The share action is available on the **Processes** screen for the following:

-- Each process where you're a co-owner
+- Each process where you're a co-owner.

-- The system administrator in the environment
+- The system administrator in the environment.

-- Any security role that has share permissions on process advisor system entities
+- Any security role that has share permissions on process advisor system entities.

 The share action is also available on the process details page with the same conditions.
 Sharing isn't needed at the recording level.
 Once you share a process with a co-owner, they can manage the recordings associated with a process.